 You may choose to pay for your funeral in full before you die.
 There’s a few options:

-- pre-pay your funeral for an agreed service - give a copy to your executor and put one with your Will
+- pre-pay your funeral for an agreed service and remember to give a copy to your executor and put one with your will

-- invest you money in a funeral bond - they’ll release the funds to the estate or the funeral director if you nominate one
+- invest your money in a funeral bond who will release the funds to the estate or the funeral director if you nominate one

-- take out a funeral insurance policy – it’s a lump sum payment towards the cost of a funeral in the future.
+- take out a funeral insurance policy which is a lump sum payment towards the cost of a funeral in the future.

 Many superannuation funds include life insurance, death and disability insurance.
 You should check to see if yours does.

 Ask the fund what will happen to your superannuation when you die and who they’ll pay it to.
-The Super fund trustee will decide who to make the payments to, unless you tell them who.
+Unless you tell them, the super fund trustee may decide who to make the payments to.

-Read about super death benefits on ASIC’s MoneySmart website.
+Read about super death benefits on the Australian Taxation Office website.

 Getting help with your money